Fabulani/tasks-for-splats/README.md

    └── Taskfile.yaml
    ```

-2. Copy needed templates from the `./.templates` folder (e.g., `Taskfile.template.yaml`, `README.template.md`, and `docker-compose.template.yml`).
-Rename and customize them as needed.
+2. Rename and edit the template files.
-3. Add Dockerfile and other necessary files to the `docker` folder.
+3. Additional files needed for the container go inside the project `docker` folder.
 4. Check that all tasks from the new project work.
 5. Open a PR and wait for the merge!